-- A. Qualitative and quantitative data from a variety of sources show the gap between the student's current performance and age- or grade-level standards in reading, math, written expression, oral expression and/or listening comprehension, as applicable.
-The selected and administered assessment tools must be linguistically and culturally appropriate; - B. For an EL, the student's limited English language proficiency (if applicable) has been ruled out as the primary cause for the student's lack of adequate achievement (as further described in Criteria 3 and 4 below)15; - C. Appropriate curriculum-based assessment measures document the student's performance in reading, math and/or written expression, as applicable.
-The measures must be aligned with learning expectations at the student's age and grade level and use content-controlled materials.
-There must be evidence that scores were reliable, valid estimates of the student's performance and predictions of future success at that grade level; - D. The data is based on standard administration procedures, and the validity of the administration and scores has been verified; - E. The data is aligned with the student's learning expectations for the relevant point in the school year; and - F. The consideration of differences in the student's culture or language when interpreting their assessment data.
+- B. For an EL, the student's limited English language proficiency (if applicable) has been ruled out as the primary cause for the student's lack of adequate achievement (as further described in Criteria 3 and 4 below): - C. Appropriate curriculum-based assessment measures document the student's performance in reading, math and/or written expression, as applicable.
+The measures are aligned with learning expectations at the student's age and grade level and use content-controlled materials.
+There must be evidence that scores were reliable, valid estimates of the student's performance and predictions of future success at that grade level; - D. Data based on standard administration procedures, and the validity of the administration and scores was verified: - E. Data aligned with the student's learning expectations for the relevant point in the school year; and - F. Consideration of differences in the student's culture or language when interpreting their assessment data.

-Based on all of the above considerations, is the student performing significantly below grade level peers in one or more of the above-listed areas on (1) state assessments and (2) District grade-level norms from universal screening after receiving scientific, research-based intervention?
+Based on all of the above considerations, is the student performing significantly below grade level peers in one or more of the above-listed areas on (1) state assessments and (2) district grade level norms from universal screening after receiving scientific, research-based intervention?
 Typically, the "average range" on a norm-referenced assessment is considered to be between the 25th and 75th percentile.
 Students who perform at or below the 10th percentile are typically considered to be significantly below their grade-level peers.

-Criteria 2: Lack of Sufficient Progress
+Criteria 2: Lack Of Sufficient Progress

-The student demonstrates a lack of sufficient progress to meet age or state-approved grade-level standards in one or more of the above areas, after receiving scientific, research-based interventions.
-This criterion can be met through the provision of MTSS or another response to intervention and documenting the implementation of the MTSS/Response to Intervention framework.
+The student demonstrates a lack of sufficient progress to meet age or State-approved grade-level standards in one or more of the above areas, after receiving scientific, research-based interventions.
+This criterion can be met through the provision of MTSS or other response to intervention and documenting the implementation of the MTSS/Response to Intervention framework.
 This criterion is supported when either: (i) evidence shows that prior interventions have not sufficiently improved the student's progress; or (ii) evidence shows that prior interventions have sufficiently improved the student's progress, but are so intensive that they cannot be implemented long-term except through the special education process.